krunkosaurus/chartstack/test/blog/_posts/2014-07-24-how-the-view-works.md

 **Properties**

 - **.el** - (ELEMENT or STRING) The HTML element to render the chart in to.
 If a string is passed it will be searched for in the DOM using `document.getElmentById()`.
-- **.chartLibrary** - (STRING) The charting library to render the chart in.
+- **.library** - (STRING) The charting library to render the chart in.
 Defaults to Google Charts if this option is not passed.

 **Content Properties**